 - f) Issues a "zoning summons" to the violator.
-The summons: - 1) Cites the zoning violation; - 2) Gives the date of the first meeting and when the warning ticket was first issued; - 3) Repeats the original measures specified in the warning ticket that were to be taken to correct the violation; - 4) Indicates the fine as may be previously specified by ordinance or other action by the legislative body, payable to District Court.
-Where the violation involves unlawful construction or illegal usage, either of which may be of a critical nature as specified in the ordinance, Circuit Court injunction might be a better enforcement action; and - 5) Specifies the date and the time by which the fine is to be paid to the District Court or at which a "not guilty" plea is to be entered, usually 5-7 days.
+The summons: - 1) Cites the zoning violation;

+2) Gives the date of the first meeting and when the warning ticket was first issued;

+3) Repeats the original measures specified in the warning ticket that were to be taken to correct the violation;

+4) Indicates the fine as may be previously specified by ordinance or other action by the legislative body, payable to District Court.
+Where the violation involves unlawful construction or illegal usage, either of which may be of a critical nature as specified in the ordinance, Circuit Court injunction might be a better enforcement action; and or at which a "not guilty" plea is to be entered, usually 5-7 days.